-Code Summary Description ?
-Has left the school but the reason has not yet been determined 0 Has not left this school 1 Transferred to another school in the same system 2 Transferred to another system 3 Left the state or enrolled in a Department of Defense School 4 Dropped out 5 Temporarily withdrawn due to suspension or school approved illness 6 Death 7 Other situation that does not exempt the student from the cohort 8 Visiting student (should not have been in the cohort) 9 Graduated (is listed on the official list of graduates through GDV) A Transferred to a private high school within the state, including NC School of Science and Math and NC School of the Arts В Transferred to home school within the state С Transferred to a community college D Certificate recipient Е Documented transfer within district not collected in official data collections (student will appear in the indicated school's CGRAudit and cohort graduation rate calculations) F Documented transfer to a juvenile detention facility or prison G Documented transfer within state validated in PowerSchool but not collected in official data collections (student will appear in the indicated school's CGRAudit and cohort graduation rate calculations) Н Relocated outside of United States J Transferred to an educational program from which the student is expected to receive a regular high school diploma.
+Code Summary description ?
+Has left the school but the reason has not yet been determined 0 Has not left this school 1 Transferred to another school in the same system 2 Transferred to another system 3 Left the state or enrolled in a Department of Defense School 4 Dropped out 5 Temporarily withdrawn due to suspension or school approved illness 6 Death 7 Other situation that does not exempt the student from the cohort 8 Visiting student (should not have been in the cohort) 9 Graduation status (diploma) is entered in Graduate Data Verification (GDV), or for 5-year Cooperative Innovative High Schools a record of meeting requirement at end of fourth year in PowerSchool and captured in an official data collection. А Transferred to a private high school within the state, including NC School of Science and Math and NC School of the Arts В Transferred to home school within the state С Transferred to a community college D Certificate recipient Е Documented transfer within district not collected in official data collections (student will appear in the indicated school's CGRAudit and cohort graduation rate calculations) F Documented transfer to a juvenile detention facility or prison G Documented transfer within state validated in PowerSchool but not collected in official data collections (student will appear in the indicated school's CGRAudit and cohort graduation rate calculations) Н Relocated outside of United States J Transferred to an educational program from which the student is expected to receive a regular high school diploma.

-^{}NCDPI is the authoritative source for exit codes 0, 1, 2 and 9.
-Any of these exit codes manually entered in the CGRExit files by LEA or school staff are ignored and not used as the effective_exit_code in CGRAudit records.
+NCDPI is the authoritative source for exit codes 0, 1, 2 and 9.
+Any of these exit codes manually entered in the CGRExit files by PSU or school staff are ignored and not used as the effective_exit_code in CGRAudit records.